Session 3 - Module A: Advanced Orchestration Patterns¶

 )

-# Create agent instance
+# Create data processing agent instance

 agent_instance = self.agent_factory.instantiate_agent(agent_spec)

-# Register with workflow
+# Register with workflow for data processing

 agent_id = agent_spec.specialization_parameters["agent_id"]